CangyuanLi/pyethnicity/README.md

 ## What is it?

 **pyethnicity** is a Python package to predict race from name and location.
 To the best of the author's knowledge, it outperforms all existing open-source models.
-It does this by training a Bidirectional LSTM on the largest, most comprehensive dataset thus far.
+It does this by training a Bidirectional LSTM on the largest, most comprehensive dataset of name and self-reported race thus far.
 It uses voter registration data from all 50 states.
 Additionally, it incorporates location features and improved versions of Bayesian Improved Surname Geocoding and Bayesian Improved Firstname Surname Geocoding to form an ensemble model that achieves up to 36.8% higher F1 scores than the next-best performing model.

 **pyethnicity**

 ![](https://github.com/CangyuanLi/pyethnicity/raw/master/assets/ensemble_stats.png)

 **rethnicity**